lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 Evidence statements.
 For each Evidence statement the end entity may wish to request a separate nonce.

 Since an end entity requires one or more nonces from one or more Verifier via the RA/CA, an additional roundtrip is necessary.
 However, a CSR is a one-shot message.
-Therefore, CMP and EST enable the end entity to request information from the RA/CA before submitting a certification request conveniently.
+Therefore, CMP, EST, and CMC enable the end entity to request information from the RA/CA before submitting a certification request conveniently.

 Once a nonce is obtained, the end entity invokes the API on an Attester, providing the nonce as an